attrace/homepage/guides/referral-farming/rewards.md

 ### Example

 - Referral farm with $ABC referred token rewards 100 $ABC daily for successful referrals (total rewards deposited = 5.000 $ABC)
-- Alice believes in $ABC, decides to Refer to Farm and creates her referral link and shares with her community
+- Alice believes in $ABC, decides to Refer to Earn and creates her referral link and shares with her community
 - A few members of her community buy 10K $ABC in total
 - Alice and her community join the referral farm with position of 10K $ABC (10k $ABC Alice + 10k $ABC her community => total position in the farm = 20K $ABC)
 - Alice owns ½ of the total farm “position” and receives 50 $ABC each day, while 50 $ABC is distributed among Alice’s community that bought $ABC via her referral link (each community member earns per their own “position’)